 And of course, the redneck snipers, well, sniping you.
 Each shot takes off two blocks of health and knocks you back, and they almost never miss.
 This can be gotten around through effective use of the Roll, however.

 Just about any boss that won't go to pieces from a Laser Sword beaming can be Swiss-cheesed with Sniper Rifle fire.
 Even TK will go down to repeated applications of a convenient cordless drill or Cement Saw.note Perhaps a Shout-Out to Total Recall (1990)?
 "Teeekayyy!!
 Schklew Ewe!!"Sullivan, however, will make you tear your hair out.
 You have to wade through a sea of zombies to get to him, wasting life and healing items.
 You fight him on a small platform atop a sea of zombies, and if you use any melee weapon on him, he'll grab it in mid-swing and use it to toss you into them, and all the time a passing plane is firing explosives at you.
 Which blow holes in the floor that you can fall into, forcing you to wade through even more zombies.
+Several of his regular attacks can fling you off the platform as well, forcing you to clamber back up - and often, he'll repeatedly shoot you while you're doing so.
 If you choose to start shooting at him, he'll give just as good as he gets, and chances are his health will outlast your ammo - forcing you to resort to Good Old Fisticuffs - and given that most people bought the game explicitly to play around with the combo weapons, the Unexpected Gameplay Change to Fighting Game will slaughter you.
 Over and over again.